|

 2nd keyframe message list that sends messages at the end of the animation,

-but we won't need it now.
 The rest of the messages are in a message list called Returing to 1st

 keyframe, which means these messages are sent if the given animation